solenedel/data-viz-sandbox/README.md

 # TO DO

 ## Debug:
-- persisting state of data settings
+- persisting state of data settings - only number of points is being persisted
-- warning: a component is changing a controlled component